koii-network/docs/quickstart/hello-world/introduction.md

-        id : String, // The ID of your task, running on someone else's computer task_name : String, // The name of your task task_description : String, // The description of your task task_manager : String, // The address of the task's owner, is_whitelisted : Boolean, // Whether or not this task is whitelisted to run on nodes is_active : Boolean, // Whether or not this task is currently running on nodes
+        id : String, // The ID of your task, running on someone else's computer task_name : String, // The name of your task task_description : String, // The description of your task
-        task_audit_program: String, // The IPFS CID of the task code stake_pot_account : String, // The address which will hold bounty rewards and collateral },
+        task_audit_program: String, // The IPFS CID of the task code stake_pot_account : String, // The address which will hold bounty rewards and collateral stake_min : Number, // The minimum amount of KOII that a node must stake to run your task },
     state : {
-        // The current confirmed consensus on your task's data round : int, // The current round of the task }
+        // The current confirmed consensus on your task's data task_manager : String, // The address of the task's owner, is_whitelisted : Boolean, // Whether or not this task is whitelisted to run on nodes is_active : Boolean, // Whether or not this task is currently running on nodes round : int, // The current round of the task bounty : Number, // the current amount of rewards in the task's bounty pool nodes : [ Address : String ], // The current list of staked nodes participating in this task }
 }
 ```